-• The Decoding Problem is reduced to finding a longest path in the directed acyclic graph (DAG)
+• The Decoding Problem is reduced to finding a

 • Notes: the length of the path in this problem is defined as the product of its edges' weights, not their sum.
 (But, using the log of the weights makes it a sum again!)